woodii1234/FNF-JS-Engine/THECHANGELOG.md

+1.39.1;

+macOS Monterey/Ventura is no longer supported (possibly) The color of the Dave Engine Time Bar now matches the opponent's health bar colors (like the 3.5 HUD!)
+Fixed a small bug with the position of Sustain Splashes

 1.39.0;

 The Autosave timer in the Editor will now reset if you save the chart before the timer is done.